 4. Different brokerages have different strengths and weaknesses.

 Not all brokerages are the same.
 Depending on your investing needs, you may want to pursue brokerages with different strengths and weaknesses.
 Some might have especially robust customer service, while others may offer low (or even no) fees.
 Which brokerage is right for you will depend on your investing goals and how much guidance you need when it comes to investing.
+There’s no one size fits all in investing, so you should explore the best stock broker for you.

 5. Investing all of your money in the stock of a single corporation is very risky.